 Direct heat does not incorporate a method of distributing heat throughout a home.
 Instead, the heating unit heats the air in a single room.

 A space heater is a gas or electric-powered unit that heats air within the unit and blows the warmed air into the room with a fan.
 These small devices can be handy to heat a confined area but are typically highly inefficient.
 In cases where the convenience outweighs the economics of a space heater, ensure adequate ventilation for gas-powered units and look for built-in safety cut-offs for all types.

 A stove is often cast-iron and fueled by wood.
 The flame heats the stove which radiates heat throughout a room.
 This could be a good option to heat small spaces in regions where firewood is plentiful.
 Once again, be sure to adequately ventilate exhaust fumes.

 A fireplace is a mainstay in most homes.
 Older fireplaces are more of a decor option than a suitable heating source because much of the warm air is vented out of the home and replaced by cooler outside air.
 However, some modern glass-fronted fireplaces can provide ample heat and a cozy ambiance to a room.
-If you would like more information on any of the above types of heating methods for your home, call One Hour Heating & Air Conditioning® of Ramsey today at (763) 284-8639.
+If you would like more information on any of the above types of heating methods for your home, call Northern's One Hour Heating & Air Conditioning® today at (763) 284-8639.